×

 This exceptionally rare Mega Man title was released at the tail end of the SNES’s lifecycle, meaning that sales were lukewarm.
 With so few copies to go around, resellers could easily earn upwards of a thousand dollars on a good-condition copy of the game, with sealed copies going for a lot more.

-1024Px-Mega Man X (Videogame) Logo.webpGame files on Wikimedia Commons
+1024Px-Mega Man X (Videogame) Logo.webpEvan-Amos on Wikimedia

 9. Chrono Trigger (SNES, 1995)